-AT&T Q4 2012 results include 10.2 million smartphones sold, 8.6 million iPhone activationsAlex Wagner - Deputy Managing Editor, News Desk
+AT&T Q4 2012 results include 10.2 million smartphones sold, 8.6 million iPhone activationsAlex Wagner - Editorial Director of News and Content

 Looks like we're getting a fourth quarter 2012 results report two-fer today, as AT&T just let loose its stats for the final three months of last year.
 As expected, AT&T says that it saw record smartphone sales in Q4 2012, with the final number reaching 10.2 million, which the company says is the "most ever sold by a U.S. carrier."
 Digging into that stat a bit reveals that AT&T activated 8.6 million iPhones in the quarter, 16 percent of which were new to the carrier.
 AT&T also reports that Q4 2012 was its best-ever sales quarter for Android devices, but there's no mention of exactly how many units that Google's little green robot moved.

 On the customer side of things, AT&T said that it grew by 1.1 million total customers in the fourth quarter, 780,000 of which were postpaid.
 Around 69.6 percent (47.1 million) of AT&T's postpaid subscribers owned a smartphone at the end of Q4 2012, up from 58.5 percent (39.4 million) in the year-ago quarter.
 AT&T says that 31.7 million customers (more than two-thirds of its subscriber base) are on either a tiered data plan or Mobile Share plan, with more than three-quarters of tiered data plan customers opting for a higher-priced plan.
 Meanwhile, more than 6.6 million customers were on a Mobile Share plan at the end of the quarter, with 2.2 million total Mobile Share accounts that have an average of about three devices per account.